exakat/exakat/docs/Rules.rst

 ###################################

-Make sure methods signature are compatible
+Make sure methods signature are compatible.

 PHP generates the infamous Fatal error at execution : ``Declaration of FooParent\:\:Bar() must be compatible with FooChildren\:\:Bar()``